macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 The models result in varying levels of performance, bias and variance, flexibility, and interpretability.
 - Based on the accuracy and the standard deviation, the models range from moderate to relatively consistent.
 - In terms of flexibility and interpretability, K-Nearest Nieghbors and Decision Trees tend to be the most flexible and interpretable.
-- Related to flexibility and interpretability, since we predicting mental disorders is a nuanced topic, it is likely the models that assume linearity (Support Vectors, Naive Bayes, Linear Discriminant Analysis) introduce greater bias than those that are able to better capture non-linear relationships (KNN and Decision Trees).
+- Since predicting mental disorders is a nuanced topic, it is likely that models that do not assume linearity (KNN and Decision Trees) introduce less bias than those that do assume it (Support Vectors, Naive Bayes, Linear Discriminant Analysis).

 With all that said and done, **K-Nearest Neighbors is the best performing model**.
 - It has the highest accuracy.